11 Exotic Fruits of Thailand That You Should Try

 Mangosteen has a short shelf life and is therefore difficult to find outside Southeast Asia.
 In fact, legend has it that Queen Victoria had kept a reward of 100 Pounds for whoever could bring her fresh purple Mangosteen.
 Mangosteen’s sweet and slightly tangy flavour, and pleasant smell makes it one of Thailand’s most loved fruits.

 - From Fruit Market: 45-50 Baht per kg ($1.5 per 2.2 lbs) in season, 100 Baht ($3) out of season.

 - From Street Vendor: 50 Baht ($1.5) for about 8 pieces.

 Rich source of anti-oxidants and vitamins, boosts immunity, has high anti-inflammatory properties, helps regulate blood pressure, and is great for skin.

 2 - Durian (Turian) – The Stinky Fruit in Thailand

 The ‘King of Fruits’, Durian is the most controversial fruit on earth.
 It looks like a weapon and smells terrible.
 In fact, durian smells so foul that it is banned in some hotels, flights, taxis, and buses in Thailand.
-(Durian is banned in some countries as well so don’t try to carry it back home).
+(Durian is banned in some countries as well so don’t try to take it back home).

 The unique taste of durian is difficult to describe – you’ll either love it or hate it.
 Actually, there is a very high chance that you’ll dislike durian the first few times you eat it.
-You need to develop a taste for it.
+You’ll need to develop a taste for it.
 And, this is why most foreigners hate durian while most locals love it.
 Here are some fun facts about durian.